sergeyklay/gohugo-theme-ed/exampleSite/content/documentation/index.md

 > - There sat their children in gewgaws;
 > - By stinting negroes' backs and maws,
 > - They kept up heavenly union.
-> ^
+{.poetry}
 > - All good from Jack another takes,
 > - And entertains their flirts and rakes,
 > - Who dress as sleek as glossy snakes,
 > - And cram their mouths with sweetened cakes;
 > - And this goes down for union.
-{:.poetry}
+{.poetry}
 ~~~

-The `{:.poetry}` tag at the end tells the processor to think of the lines above it as poetry.
-The `{:.poetry}` tag is an example of kramdown class assignments for block-elements.
+The `{.poetry}` tag at the end tells the processor to think of the lines above it as poetry.
+The `{.poetry}` tag is an example of Goldmark class assignments for block-elements.
 Because this segment of poetry exists in the 'narrative' layout, and because it is part of a blockquote, we need to signal to the processor to process poetry this way, so that the right class is invoked in the stylesheet.
-Notice also the `^` separating the stanzas.
-This bit of kramdown syntax helps us separate the stanzas while staying within the blockquote.
-The good news is this is the most complex kramdown syntax layout you will encounter in Ed.
+The good news is this is the most complex Goldmark syntax layout you will encounter in Ed.

 ## Pages